ryoandrio/AwesomeProject/README.md

 # AwesomeProject
-A simple mobile application that displays point, polyline, and polygon data.
+A simple mobile application that displays spatial data (point, polyline, and polygon) and JSON data.
 This app is built with React Native Framework